 No kitchen can be complete without a sink, and it will not be wrong to say that the sink is the heart of the kitchen.
 The sink is the most used utility in a kitchen set-up for prepping food, rinsing dishes, washing hands, and even going to the extent of bathing the puppy.
 Choosing a sink that serves your purpose depends mainly on how well you envisage the nature of use and its extent.
 The size of the family and the kitchen size are important factors that determine which sink would be most appropriate.
 Along with the size comes the functionality of the sink that must support your everyday needs, and the appearance is also critical for selection.

 Stainless steel sinks are most common because of its shiny looks, high durability, and rust-proof quality.
 When you are shopping for a new sink, you must be aware of the other types of sinks based on material and the installation method.
 The design of the kitchen countertop and the way you design the kitchen cabinets also influence sink selection.

-If you prefer a Kraus kitchen sink, then the choice is between an apron-front sink, under-mount sink, and drop-in sink.
+There are a variety of styles, with a choice between an apron-front sink, under-mount sink, and drop-in sink.
 Sinks are also classified by the nature of the placement and use like corner sink, prep sink, utility or laundry sink, and bar sink.